ansible-collections/collection_template/README.md

 <!--List available communication channels.
 In addition to channels specific to your collection, we also recommend to use the following ones.-->

-We announce releases and important changes through the [Ansible Bullhorn newsletter](https://github.com/ansible/community/issues/546).
-Be sure you are subscribed.
+We announce releases and important changes through Ansible's [The Bullhorn newsletter](https://github.com/ansible/community/wiki/News#the-bullhorn).
+Be sure you are [subscribed](https://eepurl.com/gZmiEP).

-Join us in the ``#ansible-community`` [IRC channel](https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels).
+Join us in the `#ansible` (general use questions and support), `#ansible-community` (community and collection development questions), and other [IRC channels](https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels).

 We take part in the global quarterly [Ansible Contributor Summit](https://github.com/ansible/community/wiki/Contributor-Summit) virtually or in-person.
-Track the [Bullhorn newsletter](https://github.com/ansible/community/issues/546) and join us.
+Track [The Bullhorn newsletter](https://eepurl.com/gZmiEP) and join us.

 For more information about communication, refer to the [Ansible Communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).